Contrasting Core & Main (NYSE:CNM) & Alliance Entertainment (NASDAQ:AENT)

-Core & Main (NYSE:CNM – Get Free Report) and Alliance Entertainment (NASDAQ:AENT – Get Free Report) are both business services companies, but which is the better business?
-We will contrast the two businesses based on the strength of their earnings, profitability, analyst recommendations, valuation, risk, dividends and institutional ownership.
+Core & Main (NYSE:CNM – Get Free Report) and Alliance Entertainment (NASDAQ:AENT – Get Free Report) are both business services companies, but which is the better stock?
+We will contrast the two businesses based on the strength of their earnings, profitability, risk, analyst recommendations, valuation, institutional ownership and dividends.

 Profitability